Rush Limbaugh having more fun than a human being should be allowed to have.

 I would like to challenge Obama to prove where I ever said that immigrants ought to be rounded up and deported.

-I have talked about creating disincentives in which companies that hire illegals stop hiring them, where uh illegal immigrants are less likely to come here or stay here because of a reduction of opportunities, but I never said we should round up people and deport them.
+I have talked about creating disincentives in which companies that hire illegals stop hiring them, where illegal immigrants are less likely to come here or stay here because of a reduction of opportunities, but I never said we should round up people and deport them.

-So I insist that Democrat presidential candidate leader, Barack Obama, apologize for this falsehood.
+So I insist that Democrat presidential candidate leader Barack Obama apologize for this falsehood.

 He needs to get his facts straight, especially since he demands accuracy from others.